Taedonggang: Types

 Taedonggang beers are sorted by the amount of malt contained, and with numbers ranging from "7" to "1".
 Type "1" are made of pure malt, and "5" being pure rice.
 Out of type "1" to "5", the higher the number the more rice and less malt there is.
 Type "6" and "7" are both Schwarzbier, being "6" is made slightly more malt heavy than the other.
 Also, Taedonggang beer type "1" and "2" exported to Mainland China are 500 ml, unlike the 600 ml version sold in North Korea and they have different package design.

 Availability

 Taedonggang beer is targeted primarily at domestic consumers, but was exported to South Korea during the years of the Sunshine Policy.
 Limited export to South Korea began in 2005, where it is imported by Vintage Korea, a company based in Dogok, Gangnam, Seoul.

 In mid-2007 availability of Taedonggang beer in South Korea began to lessen and it is widely believed now that it is no longer being imported into the country after the brewery increased the price 70% without warning.

-According to expatriates in North Korea it is the most popular brand of beer, and is widely served in restaurants and bars, and in Pyongyang hotels catering to foreign visitors, where a small bottle costs about 0.5 euro.
+According to expatriates in North Korea Taedonggang is the most popular brand of beer.
+It is widely served in restaurants and bars.
+The beer is also served in Pyongyang hotels catering to foreign visitors, where a small bottle costs about 0.5 euro.